PECOS-packages/PECOS/design/measurement-id-annotations.md

 The de-aliased matrix lives in `crates/pecos-qec/tests/meas_id_pivot_tests.rs` plus the eeg byte-equivalence test and the Python `mz_with_ids` tier; every guard is mutation-tested.

+Closed by the adversarial round (two independent reviews):

+- **Duplicate ids are refused at every id-resolving consumer.** `TickCircuit` permits duplicate supplied ids (and `try_add_gate` does not advance the mint counter, so supplied/minted collisions are constructible); `gate_mut` can duplicate ids on a `DagCircuit`. eeg's expansion and the sampler's annotation ingestion now refuse such circuits loudly, mirroring the guard the DEM JSON path already had.
+The influence builder was already safe via `find_measurement`'s `Inconsistent`.
+- **`measurement_order` cannot be combined with stamped ids.** The qubit-occurrence heuristic behind a supplied order silently mis-binds on non-positional ids; ids already define the mapping.
+Both the DEM builder and the sampler reject the combination; the escape hatch remains for id-less legacy circuits only.
+- **The record-arithmetic callers got the real migration** the plan asked for: the three files now emit `meas_ids` JSON and read out in id space; the `record_idx - num_measurements` arithmetic is gone, not renamed.
+- Validation cost is stated honestly: linear in the named gate's batch width, never in the circuit.